Photo: @footballarchive via Twitter

 Easily one of the best finishers the world has ever seen, Van Nistelrooy led the goal scoring charts for three Champions League seasons.
 He is still among the elite footballers to be ranked in the list of top scorers of the competition.
 He scored an incredible 56 goals with 73 shots on target which is still a record to this date.
 However, he never got further than the semi-finals.
 The closest he came was in the 2001/02 season as Bayer Leverkusen beat Manchester United led by a very committed Ballack.

 The Sweden international has won league titles at all his previous clubs, a stat that most footballers would be proud of.
 However he is yet to lift the most coveted trophy at the club level.
 It just didn’t happen for him despite him putting on the uniform of some of the greatest teams – AFC Ajax, Juventus, FC Internazionale Milano, FC Barcelona, AC Milan, Paris Saint-Germain.
-Now, on what it seems to be his last chance to win the trophy with Premier League giants Manchester United, football betting on him eventually winning it is quite big with most punters believing it is a lost cause now.

 Unfortunately for the Italian legend, his love for Roma effectively reduced his chances of winning the Champions League.
 He gave some phenomenal performances in the Champions League and hook the football fans with many memorable nights that they could reminisce upon for years to come.
 “I’ve always dreamed I would wear this shirt for my entire career“, Totti claimed and retired leaving the football fans with many what-ifs.
 A sad fact – AS Roma never advanced to the semi-final stage during the entirety of Totti’s career.